AndyTrendygth/mean-stack-example-app/README.md

 If everything went fine, we receive all recipes along with a status code of 200.

-To receive one recipe by it's id add the following to your `recipe.routes.ts`
+To receive one recipe by it's id, add the following to your `recipe.routes.ts`

 **mean-stack-example-app/server/src/recipe.routes.ts**